algotrade-research/FinTrip/README.md

 # Introduction
 This project recommends 3 stocks daily in the Vietnam market by utilizing fundamental signals and technical signals calculated from financial statement and daily price data respectively.
+## Method
+- We filter out the firms by the recommend financial ratios with its liquidity
+- The financial ratios include:
+  - eps
+  - quick ratio
+  - gross margin
+  - roe
+  - turnover inventory
+- The portfolio in each day also depends on the exponential RSI indicator

 # Feature
 - [x] Generate Mock Data